RyanZ010819/MyTinyRender/README.md

 Features plan to add:

-Phong shading(pixel-wise normal interpolation)
+* Phong shading(pixel-wise normal interpolation)

-Bump map and displacement map
+* Bump map and displacement map

-and etc...
+* and more...